BootBlock/PoSh-Backup/README.md

 *   `-ItemsToExtract <String[]>`: Optional.
 An array of specific file or folder paths inside the archive to extract.
 If omitted, the entire archive is extracted.
 *   `-ForceExtract`: Optional.
 A switch.
 If present, extraction will overwrite existing files in the destination directory without prompting.
 *   `-SkipJob <JobName>` or `-SkipJob <JobName1>,<JobName2>`: A utility parameter to temporarily exclude one or more jobs from a run, which is particularly useful when running a large backup set.
+    `-SkipJobDependencies`: A switch parameter that only has an effect when used with `-BackupLocationName`.
+If present, the script will run only the specified job and will NOT process any of its prerequisite jobs defined in 'DependsOnJobs'.
+This is useful for testing or troubleshooting a single job in a dependency chain.
 *   `-SyncSchedules`: Synchronises job schedules (for both backup and verification jobs) from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
 Requires Administrator privileges.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.